 The Alarm Reset command can be issued from several different points.
 The command is a momentary true which resets any parameters which were latched in a failed state and are now valid when the reset occurs.
-The command can be issued from Watch Window or from the Engine Trouble menu with the Hand Held programmer.
+The command can be issued from the standard PC interface, Watch Window, or from the Engine Trouble menu with the Hand Held programmer.
 Toggling the Alarm Reset discrete input TRUE, then FALSE, issues the Alarm Reset command.
 An Alarm Reset is issued when power is applied to the 723PLUS.
 And finally, the control issues an Alarm Reset during startup (when configured).